 Mac and Katrine Reddin are no longer simply "founders of Commsor."
 They've become one of the clearest examples of what founder-led media can look like when grounded in actual operating expertise.

-Mac has emerged as the leading voice for the “go-to-network” movement—challenging outdated CRM assumptions and demonstrating how relationships, not records, drive revenue.
-His talks on customer conversations as a “network hack” cut through the noise because they’re anchored in field reality.
+Mac has emerged as the leading voice for the "go-to-network" movement, challenging outdated CRM assumptions and demonstrating how relationships, not records, drive revenue.
+His talks on customer conversations as a "network hack" cut through the noise because they're anchored in field reality.

-Meanwhile, Katrine has turned Commsor’s sales engine and content output into a masterclass in modern GTM.
-Her work on “Ashley & Katrine’s Infinite Revenue Playlist” has positioned her as a sales creator who actually ships meaningful insights—not clichés dressed up as advice.
+Meanwhile, Katrine has turned Commsor's sales engine and content output into a masterclass in modern GTM.
+Her work on "Ashley & Katrine's Infinite Revenue Playlist" has positioned her as a sales creator who actually ships meaningful insights, not clichés dressed up as advice.

-Mac and Katrine represent the future of founder-led creation: CEOs and GTM leaders who don’t just talk.
+Why they matter: Mac and Katrine represent the future of founder-led creation: CEOs and GTM leaders who don't just talk.
 They build, test, document, and share.
 Their work signals where B2B storytelling and category creation are headed.

-1. Melissa Gaglione — Turning Video Into a Revenue Channel
+1. Melissa Gaglione, Turning Video Into a Revenue Channel

-Melissa’s evolution from Deel AE to Head of Sales at Sendspark—and now corporate creator agent via Citrine—shows what happens when a practitioner understands video not as a tactic but as a medium.
+Melissa's evolution from Deel AE to Head of Sales at Sendspark, and now corporate creator agent via Citrine, shows what happens when a practitioner understands video not as a tactic but as a medium.
 Her content works because she communicates like a former teacher and reporter: clear, human, memorable.

-2. Rayna van Beuzekom — Redefining B2B Cinematics
+2. Rayna van Beuzekom, Redefining B2B Cinematics

 Rayna has become the creative engine at Commsor, producing videos that feel nothing like the "training module" style that plagues B2B.
 She shoots like a filmmaker, not a marketer, and documents her creative process openly across cities and continents.

-3. Will Falkenborg — The Outbound Scientist
+3. Will Falkenborg, The Outbound Scientist

-Booking 83 Director+ meetings in four months is not a stunt—it’s a system.
-Will’s “matching power” outbound approach and his unapologetically memorable hot dog emoji personal brand make him a standout among modern SDR leaders.
+Booking 83 Director+ meetings in four months is not a stunt, it's a system.
+Will's "matching power" outbound approach and his unapologetically memorable hot dog emoji personal brand make him a standout among modern SDR leaders.

-4. Junior Lartey — From SDR Leader to CEO
+4. Junior Lartey, From SDR Leader to CEO

 Now CEO at Selr.io, Junior creates with the perfect blend of humor, honesty, and tactical depth.
 His "scream for 20 minutes then regroup" post on closed-lost deals became one of the most relatable pieces of sales content online.

-These are not influencers cosplaying as sellers.
-They’re top performers whose content works because it’s field-tested, repeatable, and rooted in what they do daily.
+Why they matter: These are not influencers cosplaying as sellers.
+They're top performers whose content works because it's field-tested, repeatable, and rooted in what they do daily.

-5. Natalie Marcotullio — The PMM Who Builds in Public
+5. Natalie Marcotullio, The PMM Who Builds in Public

 Natalie openly documents everything from freemium launches to sabbatical planning to her return to San Francisco.
 Her transparency around learning PMM on the job has made her indispensable to operators seeking clarity, not perfection.

-6. Obaid Durrani — The Creative Engine of Clay
+6. Obaid Durrani, The Creative Engine of Clay

-Obaid built HockeyStack’s content engine from $0 to $1.5M ARR with a two-person team, and now he’s rewriting what influencer marketing looks like at Clay.
-His “marketing songs” may seem like a bit—but they generate real reach and real understanding.
+Obaid built HockeyStack's content engine from $0 to $1.5M ARR with a two-person team, and now he's rewriting what influencer marketing looks like at Clay.
+His "marketing songs" may seem like a bit, but they generate real reach and real understanding.

-They show what modern GTM wants: transparency, creativity, and practitioners who explain the “why,” not just the “what.”
+Why they matter: They show what modern GTM wants: transparency, creativity, and practitioners who explain the "why," not just the "what."

-7. Melissa Moody — Making Community Fun Again
+7. Melissa Moody, Making Community Fun Again

 With Matcha.so and Wednesday Women, Melissa is proving that community-led growth is less about "strategy decks" and more about shared experiences that genuinely matter.
 Her "Empowermint Cookie" moment says everything about her approach: human first, scalable second.

-8. Leslie Barrett — Leading By Example
+8. Leslie Barrett, Leading By Example

-Leslie documented her hiring journey while eight months pregnant—then turned her customer marketing expertise into a platform for mentoring GTM practitioners.
+Leslie documented her hiring journey while eight months pregnant, then turned her customer marketing expertise into a platform for mentoring GTM practitioners.
 Her authenticity is her competitive advantage.

-9. Lashay Lewis — The BOFU Architect
+9. Lashay Lewis, The BOFU Architect

 Lashay's competitive analysis reports are industry canon at this point.
 Her work at BOFU.ai shows how bottom-of-funnel content can accelerate deals when crafted by someone who has actually carried a pipeline.

-10. Katie Penner — Leading With Humanity
+10. Katie Penner, Leading With Humanity

-Katie’s ascent to VP of Sales Development, paired with the vulnerability she shares about her daughter’s 173-day NICU experience, demonstrates a new kind of leadership—one where humanity and performance coexist.
+Katie's ascent to VP of Sales Development, paired with the vulnerability she shares about her daughter's 173-day NICU experience, demonstrates a new kind of leadership, one where humanity and performance coexist.

-11. Zoya Segelbacher — Scaling SDR Playbooks
+11. Zoya Segelbacher, Scaling SDR Playbooks

-From Vanta to Hyperbound to her own consulting work, Zoya’s frameworks—especially her TitanX Blitz Calendar—are being implemented across teams, not just liked on LinkedIn.
+From Vanta to Hyperbound to her own consulting work, Zoya's frameworks, especially her TitanX Blitz Calendar, are being implemented across teams, not just liked on LinkedIn.

-These operators don’t offer “tips.”
+Why they matter: These operators don't offer "tips."
 They offer systems.
 And systems survive algorithm changes.

-12. Tameka Bazile — The Multi-Hyphenate Force
+12. Tameka Bazile, The Multi-Hyphenate Force

 From TIME to Business Insider to a Clio Award, Tameka is redefining what it means to be both a corporate and creator professional.
 Her content about balancing a six-figure job and a six-figure creator business is a blueprint for modern career design.